 For your own machine

 All students, staff, and faculty at UCSB are eligible for a 12-month license to ArcGIS for their personal computers.
-Email milrefdesk [at] library [dot] ucsb [dot] edu from a UCSB email address or stop by MIL to request your license.
+Email milrefdesk [at] library [dot] ucsb [dot] edu from a UCSB email address to request your license.

 The 12-month license should NOT be used on UCSB-owned computers.
 Make sure to obtain and activate your code BEFORE attempting to install the software.
 Installation DVDs for ArcGIS 10.3 and ArcGIS Pro are available for use in MIL.
 You can also obtain copies of the installers--make sure you bring an NTFS-formatted hard drive or USB stick: the installers are quite large.
 More information.